Planning a trip to France or simply want to know more about the country? Then check out these 111 interesting facts about France.

 25. Despite France’s reputation as a culinary mecca, French males have the lowest percentage of obesity in Europe.

 26. In order to be a taxi driver in Paris, you would have to pay almost 200,000 Euros to get your license.

-27. France is divided into 27 Regions, which are divided into 101 Departments.
+27. France is divided into 13 Regions, which are divided into 101 Departments.
 There are also 5 ROMs or overseas regions which are part of France.
 In December 2015, the regions were reorganized to the 13 current regions, down from the previous number of 22.

 28. The oldest person in the world was (according to the Guinness Book of World Records), a French woman who lived to be 122 years and 164 days old.

 29. No country has won more Nobel Prizes for Literature than France.